SihaoCheng/SihaoCheng.github.io/DWDmerger.md

 # Double-White-Dwarf Merger Products among White Dwarfs

 A double-WD mergers may produce a new white dwarf with a higher mass.
 Compared to other high-mass white dwarfs, these merger products have higher velocity dispersion because they are older and according to the age-velocity-dispersion relation of the Milky-Way disc, older stars have higher velocity dispersion.
 We make use of this kinematic signature of double-WD merger products to estimate their amount.
 Then, we are also able to estimate the merger rate of these systems and its implication for the progenitor problem of type-Ia supernovae.
+[Our paper](https://arxiv.org/abs/1910.09558) was submitted to ApJ.

 ## High-mass white dwarfs
 ![](https://pages.jh.edu/~scheng40/DWDmerger/images/WD_HR_Oct17.png)